lfvr/lfvr/README.md

 - 💬 Ask me about: travel tech and APIs
 - 📫 Send me a message!

-Projects on my GitHub are functional only - for examples of design work please drop me a message!
+Projects on my GitHub are functional only - for examples of design work feel free to drop me a message!